Discover

 Space 9 – Reception and shop

-The reception in the castle courtyard is where you will buy your entrance tickets and find our shop with art, historical and technical books, novels, as well as fun and decorative objects for children and adults.
+The welcome area in front of the château allows you to purchase your entry tickets and explore our boutique, which features a range of art, historical and technical works, novels, as well as playful and decorative items for both children and adults.

 History of Castel Châteauneuf